fangliaofan/notarb/jupiter-bot/README.md

 - `spam_senders`: A list of spam transaction senders, which consist of rpc, skip_preflight, and max_retries.
 - `spam_max_opportunity_age_ms`: The maximum amount of time allowed from when the opportunity was found.

-## Base Tokens
+## Swap Mints

-The following tokens can be used as base tokens:
+The following mints can be used as swap bases:

 | Symbol     | Address                                        |
 |:-----------|:-----------------------------------------------|